kimmykokonut/Pierre.Solution/README.md

 * Show user dashboard with birthday, image etc.
 * Card-ify the content pages
 * Fix header to not take so much room vertically and be responsive to screen size
+* Figure out styling issue in header.
+If the login div is in the header div, the 'log out' button loses it's link and is absorbed by the home link attached to the logo, but the login/register buttons work fine. for now, I pulled it into it's own div for functionality.

 ## License
 MIT License.
 See license.md for further information